 - Conducts all assigned and additional job tasks within legal, ethical, and moral standards of care in a professional and effective manner.

 - Maintains accurate documentation and assists in departmental medical records upkeep.
 Provides appropriate documentation of all care provided in a professional and effective manner.

 - Notifies Occupational Health Manager and designee of any pertinent physical and emotional changes of symptoms presented by Partners.

 - May require availability outside or normal business hours.

 - May require travel.

-CERTIFICATES, LICENSES, REGISTRATION: Current LPN license in state of employment.
+CERTIFICATES, LICENSES, REGISTRATION: Active certification in state of application as EMT-Paramedic, Intermediate, or Basic.
 Must obtain certification in urine drug screen and breath alcohol collections.
-Current CPR/First Aid/AED card required.